Bob-Sniz/Bob-Sniz/README.md

-- 👋 Hi, I’m @Bob-Sniz
+- 👋 Hi, I’m @Bob-Sniz (Robert Muriithi officialy).
-- 👀 I’m interested in learning several things such as programming in cpp, python and java, Learning how to hack (preferably red teaming)
+- 👀 I’m interested in learning several things such as programming in cpp, python and java, Learning how to grey-hat hack (preferably red teaming).
-- 🌱 I’m currently learning python and a cpp languages.
+- 🌱 I’m currently learning python, cpp languages and dart on flutter.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programming mostly and still open to other interesting stuff.
 - 📫 How to reach me : nderitumuriithi1@gmail.com
 - 😄 Pronouns: : "He", "Him".
 - ⚡ Fun fact: I believe a computer is a dumb machine not comparable to a human brain,  but our brains depend more on them to simplify tasks.